Lawrence Chou

-Lawrence Chou (周俊偉) is a Hong Kong-Canadian singer and actor.
+Lawrence Chou (周俊偉) is a Hong Kong singer and actor.

 Profile

 Music

 Born in Hong Kong and raised in Vancouver, Chou developed a strong passion for music since he was a little kid.
 With his exceptional vocal talent, Chou won numerous singing contests in Vancouver and eventually earned a record deal with BMG in 1998.
 With two EPs and three LPs to his name, Chou quickly established himself as one of the brightest young singers in Taiwan, and was awarded the Best Male Newcomer award in 1998 by Channel V – the equivalent of MTV in Asia.
 Chou further revealed his musical talent as a producer and co-producer on many different albums for other artists or band since 1999, including highly acclaimed Mavis Fan's Jazz album, ASOS's Rock album, and finished release his own independent music group the album (Fuluju – Fukulukuju) in 2003, and won the Best Electronic Music Album awards in China 2004.